konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/product.md

 Upon connecting to GitHub, ensure two branches exist:

 - `publish`: for finalized content.
-- `draft-{firstname}`: the working branch, created dynamically using the user’s first name.
+- `draft-{firstname}`: the working branch, created dynamically using the user's first name.

 This prevents conflicting changes by isolating drafts from the published content.